Your Pay Monthly Mobile Agreement

 20. Changes to the Agreement

-20.1 We can make reasonable changes to this Agreement at any time.
+20.1 We can make reasonable changes to this Agreement at any time and you will not have any right to terminate this Agreement in light of changes we make which are not to your significant disadvantage.
 All changes will be posted on our Website.
 Please check regularly for updates.

-20.2 If we change the terms and conditions of this Agreement to your significant disadvantage (in our reasonable opinion) we’ll give you 30 days' notice in writing before the changes take place.
-We’ll notify you as detailed in paragraph 19 above or we may notify you by text (SMS) to your Mobile Phone number and/or by email.
+20.2 If we change the terms and conditions of this Agreement to your significant disadvantage (in our reasonable opinion) we'll give you 30 days' Notice before the changes take place and you may have a right to terminate this Agreement as a result.

 21. How we use your information

 21.1 You agree that we can search the files of credit reference agencies and that they may keep a record of that search.
-We can also carry out identity and antifraud checks with fraud prevention agencies.
+We can also carry out identity and anti-fraud checks with fraud prevention agencies and other third parties and we sometimes share data with such parties to protect you against fraud.
 We and other organisations can access and use the information recorded by fraud prevention agencies from other countries.
-If you give us false or inaccurate information and we identify or suspect fraud, we’ll record this in accordance with our internal policies and/or industry standards.
-Details of how you conduct your account may also be disclosed to those agencies, law enforcement agencies and other telecommunications companies.
+If you give us false or inaccurate information and we identify or suspect fraud, we'll record this in accordance with our internal policies and/or industry standards.
+Details of how you conduct your account may also be disclosed to those agencies, organisations, law enforcement agencies and other telecommunications companies.
 The information may be used by us and other parties in assessing applications for and making decisions about credit, credit related services or other facilities and insurance (including motor, household credit, life and other insurances and claims) from you and members of your household and for debt tracing, debt recovery, credit management and crime, fraud and money laundering detection and prevention.
 Information may be used by us and other parties for checking your identity, checking details of job applicants and employees, statistical analysis about credit, insurance, fraud and to manage your account and insurance policies.
 We may also perform subsequent searches for the purpose of risk assessment, debt collection and fraud prevention with one or more credit reference agencies and/or fraud prevention agencies while this Agreement is ongoing.

-21.3 You authorise us to use and disclose, in the UK and abroad, information about you, your use of the Service(s) including, but not limited to, phone numbers and/or email addresses of calls, texts, data and other communications (“Communications”) made and received by you and the date, duration, time and cost of such Communications, how you conduct your account and the location of your Mobile Phone for the purposes of operating your account and providing you with the Service, for credit control purposes, fraud and crime detection and prevention and the investigation and prevention of civil offences or as required for reasons of national security or under law to our associated companies, partners or agents, any telecommunications company, debt collection agency, bank or credit reference agency and fraud prevention agency or government agency and other users of these agencies who may use this information for the same purpose as us.
-You can get more details from our public registration held by the Information Commissioner.
-If you want details of the credit reference or the fraud prevention agencies from whom we get, and with whom we record, information about you or you want to receive a copy of the information we hold about you (we’ll charge a fee), please write to the Data Controller at Telefónica UK Limited, 260 Bath Road, Slough, SL1 4DX or go to the ‘Contact Us’ section of our Website.
-You’ll need to tell us your full name, address, account number and Mobile Phone number.
+21.3 You authorise us and carefully selected third parties to use, assess, analyse and disclose, in the UK and abroad, information about you, your use of the Service(s) including, but not limited to, phone numbers and/or email addresses of calls, texts, data and other communications ("Communications") made and received by you and the date, duration, time and cost of such Communications, how you conduct your account and the location of your Equipment for the purposes of operating your account and providing you with the Service(s) and services provided by others; to improve our and our partners' products and services and develop new ones; to manage our Network; to help us run and grow our business; to keep you informed about the end of your Minimum Period or other details relevant to your Service; for marketing purposes including amongst other things to identify and tell you about, or offer you, by phone, post, your Mobile Phone or other Equipment, email, text (SMS), or other means, any further products, services and offers which we or our partners think might interest you; for credit control purposes, fraud and crime detection and prevention and the investigation and prevention of civil offences or as required for reasons of national security or under law to our associated companies, partners or agents, any telecommunications company, debt collection agency, bank or credit reference agency and fraud prevention agency or government agency and other users of these agencies who may use this information for the same purpose as us.

-21.5 Some Services or Additional Services provided by third parties may require the disclosure of information about the location of your Mobile Phone.
+21.5 Some Services or Additional Services provided by third parties may require the disclosure of information about the location of your Equipment.
 If you do not wish this to be disclosed please contact 1300 from your Mobile Phone.
-Please note we may pass information about the location of your Mobile Phone to emergency services.
+You may be able to adjust settings on your Equipment to prevent certain location-based services.
+Please note we may pass information about the location of your Equipment to emergency services.

-21.6 If you take an insurance policy from us, we’ll exchange information about you and your account relating to that policy with the underwriters of the policy and with the administrators of the policy (the “Insurance Providers”).
+21.6 If you take an insurance policy from or through us, we'll exchange information about you and your account relating to that policy with the underwriters of the policy with the administrators of the policy and with any relevant insurance intermediaries (the "Insurance Providers").
 Your personal data will be collected and processed by us, our agents and the Insurance Providers to the extent necessary for the policy described.
-This will include when we’re making a decision about your eligibility for cover, assessing claims, and carrying out fraud prevention measures.
+This will include when we're making a decision about your eligibility for cover, premiums, assessing claims, and carrying out fraud prevention measures.
 We and the Insurance Providers may also pass information to law enforcement authorities, regulators and the Financial Services or the Telecommunications Ombudsmen.

 22. Is there anything else?